Hartington Middle Quarter: Former railways and stations

 The Cromford and High Peak Railway was built through the area, reaching Hurdlow in 1830.
-Two stations were opened for handling goods, Parsley Hay and Hurdlow both in 1833, and eventually catering to passengers from 1833 until 1877.
+Two stations were opened for handling goods, Parsley Hay and Hurdlow both in 1833, and eventually catering to passengers from 1856 until 1877.
 The Ashbourne Line was joined to this, just south of Parsley Hay in 1899.
 Traffic – by this time almost exclusively from local quarries, with a handful of day trip excursions – was slowly decreasing during the Beeching era, and the first section of the line was closed in 1963.
 The rest of the line was fully closed in spring 1967 with the portion of the line within the parish converted into the High Peak Trail, and the station locations becoming stop-off points for the walking route.

 Governance and demography

 Population

-There are 379 residents recorded within the parish for the 2011 census, an increase from 362 (5%) of the 2001 census.
+There are 354 residents recorded within the parish for the 2021 census, a drop from 379 at the 2011 census, which was an increase from 362 (5%) of the 2001 census.
 The population majority is mainly middle aged and older, with the 18–64 years age bracket taking up 60%.
 Infants to teenage years are another sizeable grouping of around 24%, with elderly residents (65 years and older) making up a small number (16%) of the parish population.